-No, but this is typical of misinformation found and spread online.
+No, but this is typical of comments people find online.

-I’ll preface this FAQ by noting that, as with all technical concepts, probably all concepts period, the details are nuanced.
-Knowledge and experience play a huge part in unlocking this, so one cannot expect to know much about a topic after just a few hours of reading.
+I’ll preface this by noting that the details are nuanced as with all technical concepts.
+Knowledge and experience play a huge part in unlocking this and one cannot expect to know much about a topic after just a few hours of reading.
 Deep learning takes years and is ongoing.

-It is critically important to note that these attempts are generally unlikely to resolve faults whilst dramatically increasing the risk of damage, introduction of additional faults and electrocution.
+It is critically important to note that DIY repair attempts are generally unlikely to resolve faults while dramatically increasing the risk of damage, introduction of additional faults and electrocution.

 Dunning-Kruger

-The Dunning-Kruger effect is where people over-rate their level of understanding of topics they understand little about, yielding the classic “A little knowledge is a dangerous thing”, the Darwin Awards, etc.
+The Dunning-Kruger effect occurs when people over-rate their level of understanding of topics they understand little about, yielding the classic “A little knowledge is a dangerous thing”, the Darwin Awards, etc.

-A classic case is this Hollywood actor who read a few books and now thinks that he knows better than the world’s greatest mathematicians and physicists and is “sure” that 1 x 1 = 2.
+A classic case is this Hollywood actor who read a few books and now thinks he knows better than the world’s greatest mathematicians and physicists.
 A much less extreme example concerns capacitors, a generally poorly understood topic, and a reader’s comment on an article I wrote about the wonderful Kenwood KD-500 turntable.
 Let’s examine this and advance some factual information in place of opinion.

-Note: we all need to be critical of sources and the need for deep learning to become knowledgeable about something.
-Too much time in the wrong places can prevent legitimate learning through missed opportunities and the need to then unlearn nonsense later.
+We need to be critical of sources and understand that too much time in the wrong places can prevent legitimate learning through missed opportunities and the need to then unlearn nonsense later.

 Capacitors